CROWN.

 Content & Symbolism

-Stones and pearls on the four main (i.e. larger) plates above forehead, back and sides function as an allegorical reference to the ideal concept of the New (or Heavenly) Jerusalem.
-The twelve stones on the front and back plate symbolise, respectively, the twelve tribes of Israel and the twelve Apostles, with the emperor claiming to be the thirteenth Apostle.
+The number and arrangement of the precious stones and pearls on the four larger main plates above forehead, neck, and temples was associated with the concept of Heavenly Jerusalem by researchers, the number of large stones on front and back plates (twelve) with the twelve tribes of Israel or the twelve Apostles, with the emperor considering himself the thirteenth of their number.

-The four pictorial plates depict kings and prophets from the Old Testament, and Christ in Majesty.
+The four enamel plates depict kings and prophets from the Old Testament, and Christ in Majesty.
 The former are identified by inscriptions and clutch banderoles with biblical quotes:

 King David: